EASL-LLM-LTU/LLM-Bias-Analysis/1.prompts/README.md

 Curated prompt sets for each bias stream.
 Use these CSVs as the source of truth when generating model outputs and preparing HITs.

 ## Files
-Full sets of prompts for each bias stream can be found in each of these files
+Full sets of prompts for each bias stream can be found in each of these files:

 - [bloctilt_prompts_100.csv](./bloctilt_prompts_100.csv)
 - [gender_prompts_100.csv](./gender_prompts_100.csv)